 The Arab Republic of Egypt has not acceded to the Mine Ban Treaty.

-Egypt has regularly stated its reasons for opposing the treaty, reiterating that antipersonnel landmines are seen as a key means for securing its borders and that responsibility for clearance is not assigned in the treaty to those who laid the mines in the past.
+In November 2020, Egypt repeated its regularly stated reasons for opposing the treaty, reiterating that antipersonnel landmines are seen as a key means for securing its borders, and that responsibility for clearance is not assigned in the treaty to those who laid the mines in the past.

-Egypt signed the Convention on Conventional Weapons (CCW) in 1981 but has never ratified it.
+Egypt signed the Convention on Conventional Weapons (CCW) in 1981, but has never ratified it.
 Egypt is not party to the Convention on Cluster Munitions.

-Previously, military authorities stated to an Egyptian newspaper that they had begun to lay landmines around military outposts in Sinai in May 2015, which resulted in the reported deaths of two militants.
+The military stated in May 2015 to an Egyptian newspaper that it had begun emplacing landmines around military outposts in Sinai, which resulted in the reported deaths of two militants.
 Egypt did not respond to a letter sent by the ICBL in June 2015 requesting clarification on the report.

-In July 2012, a retired military engineer, General Mohamed Khater, who was formerly in charge of mine clearance in the engineering corps, reportedly stated that the Egyptian armed forces laid a minefield in 2011 on the country’s border with Libya, presumably when forces loyal to Muammar Gaddafi lost control of the border to anti-Gaddafi resistance fighters.
-The Monitor has not been able to verify this claim.
+In July 2012, a retired military engineer, General Mohamed Khater, who was formerly responsible for mine clearance in the Engineering Corps, reportedly stated that the Egyptian Armed Forces had laid a minefield in 2011 on the border with Libya, presumably when forces loyal to Muammar Gaddafi lost control of the border to anti-Gaddafi resistance fighters.
+The Monitor was not able to verify his claim.

 Production, transfer, and stockpiling

-Egypt has stated that it stopped production of antipersonnel mines in 1988 and stopped exports in 1984.
+Egypt has repeatedly stated that it stopped production of antipersonnel mines in 1988, and stopped exporting them in 1984.
 In December 2004, Egypt’s Deputy Assistant Foreign Minister stated that “the Egyptian government has imposed a moratorium on all export and production activities related to anti-personnel mines.”
 This was the first time that Egypt publicly and officially announced a moratorium on production.
-The Monitor is not aware of any official decrees or laws to implement permanent prohibitions on production or export of antipersonnel mines.
-In December 2012, Egypt said that it “imposed a moratorium on its capacity to produce and export landmines in 1980.”
+The Monitor is not aware of any official decrees or laws to implement permanent prohibitions on the production or export of antipersonnel mines.
+In November 2020, Egypt reiterated that it had “imposed a moratorium on its capacity to produce and export landmines since the 1980s.”

-However, in February 2017, the Egyptian Ministry of Military Production advertised Heliopolis plastic antipersonnel landmines for sale at its display at the International Defence Exhibition (IDEX) arms fair in Abu Dhabi.
-Egyptian authorities did not respond to a June 2017 request by a Monitor researcher for further information regarding the apparent change in policy on export, and possibly production, indicated by the IDEX sales brochure.
+However, in February 2017, the Egyptian Ministry of Military Production advertised Heliopolis plastic antipersonnel landmines for sale at its display at the International Defence Exhibition (IDEX) arms fair in Abu Dhabi, United Arab Emirates (UAE).
+Egyptian authorities did not respond to a June 2017 request from the Monitor for further information regarding the apparent change in policy on export, and possibly production, indicated by the IDEX sales brochure.

-Egypt is believed to have a large stockpile of antipersonnel mines, but no details are available on the size and composition of the stockpile, as it is considered a state secret.
+Egypt is believed to possess a large stockpile of antipersonnel mines, but no details are available on the size and composition of the stockpile, as it is considered a state secret.